DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Yay!
 If you've taken any sort of backlogs course in the past, you're probably yelling, "Why would we want to create a backlog without a customer or product owner present?"

 ***Because we want to be wrong***.
-"Failing tests that tell us stuf we need to know", that's our motto.
+"Failing tests that tell us stuff we need to know," that's our motto.

 We want a test.
 Analysis happens naturally.
 Sure, we're calling this thing a meeting, but it's not, really.
 In any given week a good team is probably going through 50 grooming cycles, most of them informal.
 In a lot of ways, it doesn't matter as long as we have something that drives useful conversations with the customer.
 We have a test that could pass or fail.